SAHMinSTEM/Portfolio2026-demo/README.md

-This is an updated version of my resume/portfolio for 2026.
+This is an updated version of my resume for 2026.
 I was inspired to creating a living resume as a personal growth project.
-This is to show how developing a documenting habit to update my resume, brick-by-brick!
+This is to show how developing a documenting habit by updating my resume, brick-by-brick!